 Every shop has things they do a little bit differently.
 We have practices you may not be accustomed to which help us streamline the operations.
 Here is a helpful list of items that will help you navigate our shop/system with ease.

 - Please email us first.
 We love to take calls for issues where you just need a quick answer, however, most production issues need to be communicated in writing to avoid costly mistakes and misunderstandings.
 Verbal communication is simply not sufficient in most cases and it is our policy to require to have written instruction.

-- If you can, always check Wheresmyjob.com for order statuses.
+- If you can, always check Wheresmyjob.com for order status.
 We understand there are times you don’t have access to Wheresmyjob.com and are happy to check for you.
 All production flow is tracked and updated using Wheresmyjob.com, so when you call in, customer service is checking in Wheresmyjob.com to provide you the status.

 - Make sure to read the Broker Guidelines and Disclaimer prior to submitting your first order.
 We operate under the assumption you have reviewed the material carefully and therefore do not accept ignorance as an excuse in the case of a dispute.